-This information explains how to communicate with your healthcare team at Memorial Sloan Kettering (MSK).Back to top
+This information explains how to communicate with your care team at MSK.Back to top

 Sending Messages on MyMSK

 MyMSK (my.mskcc.org) is your secure, personalized patient portal.
 When you log on to MyMSK, you can use it to view test results, appointment dates and times, and communicate with your healthcare providers.
 MyMSK is also known as the patient portal.